conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 ### Preview feature: Gateway local KMS

-This release adds a preview feature 'local' KMS type for the encryption plugins provided in gateway.
+This release adds a preview feature 'gateway' KMS type for the encryption plugins provided in Gateway.
 This new KMS type is effectively a delegated storage model, and is designed to support encryption use cases which generate unique secret ids per record or even field (typically via the mustache template support for a secret id).
-It allows you to leverage your KMS for security via a single master key, but efficiently and securely store many per-record keys this type of configuration will generate in Gateway managed storage.
+It provides the option to leverage your KMS for security via a single master key, but efficiently and securely store many per-record level keys in the Gateway managed store.
+For some architectures this can provide performance and cost savings for encryption use cases which genearte a high volume of secret key ids.

 :::warning[Preview functionality]
 This feature is currently in **preview mode** and will be available soon.
 We recommend that you **don't use it in the production workloads**.